Navigate to content

 13.3.
 Non-sampling error

 In statistics, the marriages in which at least one of the spouses is a permanent resident of Estonia are counted.
-As the required registered residence data are received from residency index and the Population Register, the number of marriages counted in statistics depends on the data quality of residency index and the Population Register.
+As the required registered residence data are received from residency index and place of residence is determined based on information available at administrative registers, the number of marriages counted in statistics depends on the data quality of residency index and place of residence.

 14. Timeliness and punctuality